You are hereWhich Grow Light? | Marijuana Grow Light Guide

 Most LED light systems can be plugged directly into a regular power outlet, and don't need a ballast or special light socket like many other grow lights.

-Some growers claims that marijuana buds grown under LEDs contain more THC and other cannabinoids (which may be because marijuana produces stronger buds when slightly stressed)
+There is some evidence that buds grown under LEDs contain more THC and other cannabinoids (which may be because marijuana produces stronger buds when slightly stressed)

 Now, it's been proven that LEDs can be used to grow marijuana plants from the beginning to the end of their life cycle.